isinghabhishek/node.js/README.md

 Node.js runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.).
 Node.js uses JavaScript on the server.

-# Topics
+# Topics Coverd
-- Basic theory of node js
+- Basic theory of Node js
 - Installation and setup
-- First script program with node js
+- First script program with Node js
-- Fundaments of node js
+- Fundaments of Node js
 - Core module in Node js
-- Make basic server in node js
+- Make basic server in Node js
-- What is the package.json file and use in node js
+- What is the package.json file and use in Node js
 - Small challenge for you
-- What is Nodemon in node js
+- What is Nodemon in Node js
-- Make Simple API in node js
+- Make Simple API in Node js
 - Input from command line
 - Show file List with file system
 - Curd with file system